cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 | Concatenation | [DOG] Pluto [Yellow] |  51.16 ns | 1.437 ns |  4.213 ns |  0.16 |    2 |
 |  StringFormat | [DOG] Pluto [Yellow] | 318.94 ns | 6.312 ns | 17.595 ns |  1.00 |    3 |

-The benchmarks methods I chose show another reason to carefully consider this use case for the `String.Create` method.
-You can see that simple concatenation performs slightly better when we have very few operations to perform, but quickly becomes a worse option the more we have to concatenate. `String.Format()` is consistently the slowest option, though is arguably the fastest method to write initially.
+The benchmarks methods I chose show another reason to carefully consider this use case for the **Create** method.
+You can see that simple concatenation performs slightly better when we have very few operations to perform, but quickly becomes a worse option the more we have to concatenate. **Format** is consistently the slowest option, though is arguably the fastest method to write initially.

 It is also worth noting that these results almost runs counter to our separate concatenation benchmark above.
 We showed above that just concatenating two strings in marginally faster, so why doesn't the simplest cast for the `Dog` class run faster?
 In this case, the additional overhead of the string formatting method is adding up and overtaking the gains we made using by using **Create**.
 Checks for null can add up, especially because they are done twice (once when calculating length and once when building the full string).
 This overhead could be further optimized (potentially to the point that **Create** is always better for this `Dog` object), but that further emphasizes the point that this level of optimization is hard to do correctly.